reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 #### `@Target`

-@Target specifies at which element the Annotation can be used, for eg in the above example the annotation Company was defined only for TYPE and so it could only be applied to a Class.
+@Target specifies at which element the annotation can be used, for eg in the above example the annotation Company was defined only for TYPE and so it could only be applied to a class.

 ```java
 @Company